Trial Length, Pricing, and Rationally Inattentive Customers: Shannon-Cost Specialization and Main Predictions

-\begin{proposition}[Price Responds Positively to Trial Length] If \(\beta>0\) and \(\lambda_{0}>\lambda^{\text{crit}}\), then \( \partial P^{*}(T)/\partial T > 0 \) for all interior \(T\). \end{proposition} This proposition establishes a strategic complementarity between the two main levers of the firm's contract.
+The above proposition describes a strategic complementarity between the two main components of the firm's contract.
 It predicts that firms offering longer trial periods will also set higher renewal prices.
-This finding has significant implications for both marketing strategy and market analysis.
+This finding has significant implications for both business strategy and market analysis.
 It suggests that a firm's choice of trial length is not independent of its pricing strategy but is rather an integral part of a coherent plan to segment and monetize its user base.

+In Figure \ref{fig:optimal_T_tradeoff}, our simulation confirms the findings so far.
+From the simulation result, the Lagrangian $\mathcal{L}$ exhibits an inverted U-shape with $T$, and the optimal trial length $T^{*}$ is interior, as predicted in Proposition \ref{prop:F3}.
+Additionally, $P$ and $T$ are complimentary, with $T^{*}$ increasing in $P$ and vice-versa, as discussed in Proposition \ref{prop:R2} above.\footnote{The set of parameters we used for the simulation is $\{\varepsilon = 0.3, \beta = 0.2, \tau_0 = 1\}$.
+In this realistic simulation scenario, the elasticity is 30\%, in line with most real applications, customers start with a reasonable attention level (e.g, approximately $100\%$ pay attention to cancellation at the moment they start the trial, at $P = 8$), which gradually decays over time.}

 The economic intuition is that the trial length $T$ functions as a strategic parameter that tunes the importance of the inattentive revenue channel.
-As the firm increases $T$, consumer attention $\lambda(T)$ decays, making the revenue from "accidental" renewals a larger and more important component of total profit.
+As the firm increases $T$, consumer attention $\tau(T)$ decays, making the revenue from "accidental" renewals a larger and more important component of total profit.
 The firm's optimal strategy then pivots to better capitalize on this channel.
 By raising the price $P$, the firm increases the amount of revenue extracted from each consumer who forgets to cancel.
 While a higher price deters some willing subscribers, this effect is dominated by the enhanced profitability of the inattentive segment when the inattention channel is strong.

 This prediction offers a sharp, empirically testable hypothesis that distinguishes our attention-based model from learning-based models.
 In a learning model, a longer trial might be necessary for a more complex or niche product.
 The price of such a product could be high (if it is highly valued) or low (if it has a narrow market), so the correlation between trial length and price is ambiguous.
 Our model predicts a clear positive correlation.
 This aligns with casual observation of the market, where services with very long trial periods (e.g., some financial software or premium content bundles) often carry high subsequent monthly fees, while services with short, 7-day trials often have more modest pricing.
 In Appendix D, we provide some evidence of our prediction in popular subscription services.
 This result connects to the broader strategy literature on firm positioning, suggesting that firms can choose to position themselves as either "value-focused" (short trial, moderate price) or "inertia-focused" (long trial, high price).